EficodeDemoOrg/csharp-copilot-training/github_copilot_exercises.md

    - VS Code will analyze your codebase and create a `.github/copilot-instructions.md` file
    - Wait for the generation process to complete

+> **💡 For Other IDEs (JetBrains, etc.):** If you're not using VS Code, you can create the instructions manually:
+>
+> **Generate Instructions Using Copilot**
+>    - Create the `.github` folder if it doesn't exist
+>    - Open Copilot Chat in Agent mode
+>    - Add your project's README.md and main configuration files as context
+>    - Request: `@workspace Based on the project structure and README, create a comprehensive copilot-instructions.md file that defines our coding standards, architectural patterns, and development practices`

 2. **Review the Generated Instructions**
    - Open the newly created `.github/copilot-instructions.md` file
    - Read through the generated content to understand what Copilot discovered about your project